uidaholib/oral-history-collections-template/notes.md

 - glenn_bruceandagnes_1: marked as Sam but it is Laura
 - baker_winney_1: very distorted and faint -- marked as Sam in metadata but it is Laura
+- hardt_verna_1: appears to just be a dictated tape -- no interviewer

 ## Included in _transcripts but not CSV